DFE-Digital/apply-for-teacher-training/app/views/api_docs/pages/alpha_release_notes.md

 New attributes:

 - `Candidate` now has an `id`.
 This is a version of our internal identifier, and could be used to match previous candidate records.
+- `Course` now has a `study_mode` attribute that shows whether the candidate wants to study full time or part time.

 Removed attributes: